Flack74/Flack74/README.md

 ## 🚀 About Me

-- 🔄 **DevOps Engineer** specializing in CI/CD pipelines, containerization, and cloud infrastructure
+- 🔄 **Software Engineer** specializing in CI/CD pipelines, containerization, and cloud infrastructure
 - 🏗️ Building production-ready applications with **Go**, **Python**
 - ☁️ Automating cloud infrastructure with **Terraform** on **AWS**
 - 🧪 Passionate about chaos engineering and testing resilient systems